-Training 15 In Person Training course.
+Trair ning 15 In Person Training course.
 Employee is required to attend a training course in person.
 Payment at basic hourly rate will be paid for each complete hour in attendance from designated start time until completion.
 For each separate day attended until completion of course.
 Monthly Salary plus payment at basic hourly rate will be paid for each complete hour in attendance from designated start time until completion.
 For each separate day attended until completion of course.
-16 Online Training Course.
-Employee is completing computerbased training during unpaid rest period onshore.
+1. If a full day's training has been organised and the individual must travel the day before and spend the night prior to the day of training, the employee will receive 12 hours payment for that day's training and the employer will organise the overnight accommodation required.
+2. When a full day's training has been organised and the individual is unable to return home at the end of training, the employee will receive 12 hours payment for that day's training and the employer will organise the overnight accommodation.
+In the case that an employee has been required to spend the night prior to and at the end of the training, they will only qualify for one 12 hours payment.
+16 16 Online Training Course.
+Employee is completing computer-based training during unpaid rest period onshore.
 Payment at basic hourly rate will be provided in line with average time expected to complete online training course as advised by the course provider, for each CBT Training Course.
 Monthly salary plus payment at basic hourly rate will be provided in line with average time expected to complete online training course as advised by the course provided for each CBT Training Course.